 However, self-confidence is the main ingredient of success.
 If we don’t trust our potential we are bound to fail even before starting.
 For this reason, developing self-confidence, learning to bet on us, is one of the greatest gifts we can do to ourselves.
-And when we succeed in it little miracles start occuring inside us:
+And when we succeed in it little miracles start occurring inside us:

 1. We criticize less the others